-An interesting finding in this work is that while the acid treatment significantly improves the ability of corncob charcoal to adsorb MG at pH 5.1 compared to UCC, at lower pH the equilibrium constant of adsorption TCC, ACC are not significantly different from that of UCC.
-Increasing the pH of the solution of the MG also increases value of the change in entropy accompanying it adsorption on each adsorbent to varying degree.
-Whereas, the entropy change accompanying adsorption of MG to ACC is more than double when the pH is increased from 3.1 to 5.1, that of TCC and UCC are only about 1.3 and 1.2 times respectively.
+An interesting finding in this work is that while the acid treatment significantly improves the ability of corncob charcoal to adsorb MG at pH 5.10 compared to UCC, at lower pH the equilibrium constant of adsorption TCC, ACC are not significantly different from that of UCC.
+Increasing the pH of the solution of the MG also increases value of the change in standard entropy accompanying it adsorption on each adsorbent to varying degree.
+Whereas, the entropy change accompanying adsorption of MG to ACC is more than double when the pH is increased from 3.10 to 5.10, that of TCC and UCC are only about 1.3 and 1.2 times respectively.
 This result is consistent with previous findings which showed that the adsorption of methylene blue on activated pine cone,19 and textile vat dye on waste ash20 were optimum at higher pH.
 This might be an indication that the adsorbing surface is slightly positively charged.
 If it were negatively charged, adsorption should decrease with increasing pH of dye solution.
-Since both enthalpy and entropy are state function, from our data, it is a trivial task to determine the enthalpy and entropy change accompanying the change in pH of the experiment from 3.1 to pH 5.1.
-In each adsorbent, the enthalpy and the entropy of the interaction between MG and the adsorbent are reduced by increasing the pH from 3.1 to 5.1.
+Since both enthalpy and entropy are state function, from our data, it is a trivial task to determine the enthalpy and entropy change accompanying the change in pH of the experiment from 3.10 to pH 5.10.
+In each adsorbent, the enthalpy and the entropy of the interaction between MG and the adsorbent are reduced by increasing the pH from 3.10 to 5.10 (compare columns 2 and 3 of Tables I and II).
 This suggests that the pH of the solution play a very important role in the utilization of adsorbent for dye removal from solution.
-It should however be noted that the effect of pH is not significant in the UCC adsorbent, but is more important in both TCC and AC (compare Tables 1 and 2).
-The strong correlation between the variation of the enthalpy values at a particular pH of the different adsorbent and the entropy under the same conditions suggest that the enthalpy measured are essentially if not entirely due to the consequence of adsorption.
+It should however be noted that the effect of pH is not significant in the UCC adsorbent, but is more important in both TCC and AC.
+The strong correlation between the variation of the enthalpy values at a particular pH of the different adsorbent and the entropy under the same conditions suggest that the enthalpy measured are essentially if not entirely due to the consequence of physical adsorption.
 It expected that adsorption process should generally result in reduction in entropy since orderliness of adsorbed materials must increase as a result of adsorption.

 CONCLUSIONS

 The high values of the square of the correlation coefficient, R2 of the linear fit to Freundlich model (0.94 – 0.99) in all cases, suggests that the adsorption of MG on the charcoal adsorbents are well fitted with Freundlich model.
 This result is in good agreement with previous report,8 which showed that the data of equilibrium adsorption of MG on groundnut shell activated charcoal was well fitted with Freundlich model though it fitted somewhat to BET model.
-An interesting finding of this work is the discovery Freundlich constant, KF behaved very much like equilibrium constant of a reversible reaction at equilibrium and provided very important thamodynamic information about the adsorption process.
+An interesting finding of this work is the discovery that Freundlich constant, KF behaved very much like equilibrium constant of a reversible reaction at equilibrium and provided very important thermodynamic information about the adsorption process.
 Treatment of the corncob charcoal with 1 mol. dm-3 acid improved the adsorptive efficiency of the treated corncob charcoal significantly, so that the adsorption capacity compares favourably with that of commercially available animal charcoal particularly at low temperature.
-The efficiency of MG for the removal of dye is favoured by low temperature and pH of ca. 5.1.
+The efficiency of MG for the removal of dye is favoured by low temperature and pH of ca. 5.10.
 It is gratifying to note that both the enthalpy values obtained from Van’t Hoff plot on one hand (Table I column 2) and the Freundlich adsorption n values, on the other hand, point in the direction that the adsorption of the MG on each of the adsorbent used occur by physisorption.

 ИЗВОД